xma711/notebook/math/registration/README.md

 One familiar way to solve this is the lagrange multiplier method, but it only gives approximated answer.

 Another way is QR factorization, which gives exact answer.
-Here i won't go to details. just refer to notes.